 What is a sprained ankle?

-A sprained ankle is a very common injury that can occur suddenly during work, sport, and in everyday activities.
-Ligaments on the outside and inside of the ankle help prevent the joint from straying out of position.
-A sprain occurs when a ligament is stretched and breaks, which results in reduced stability in the ankle joint.
+A sprained ankle is a very common injury that can occur suddenly during work, sport and everyday activities.
+Ligaments on the outside and inside of your ankle help keep the joint in its position.
+A sprain occurs when a ligament is stretched and breaks, which results in reduced stability in your ankle joint.

-An ankle sprain is caused by damage to the ligaments, which typically occurs as a result of twisting the ankle.
-This can happen, for example, when you accidently step in a hole or land badly after jumping.
+An ankle sprain is caused by damage to your ligaments, which typically occurs as a result of twisting your ankle.
+This can happen, for example, when you accidentally step in a hole or land badly after jumping.
 People with poor balance tend to get sprains more easily.

-Typically, the pain will be immediately experienced in the injured joint and the surrounding muscles.
-Additionally, bleeding and swelling will often occur across the injured ligament.
+Typically, you’ll feel pain in the injured joint and the surrounding muscles immediately.
+Bleeding and swelling will additionally often occur across the injured ligament.